Your First App

 Create and Run

-forge new my-app --minimal
+forge new my-app --template with-svelte/minimal

 cd my-app